gigapi/gigapi_querier/README.md

 GigAPI Go provides a SQL interface to query time-series using GigAPI Catalog Metadata and DuckDB

+> [!WARNING]
+> GigAPI is an open beta developed in public.
+Bugs and changes should be expected.
+Use at your own risk.
+>

 ## <img src="https://github.com/user-attachments/assets/a9aa3ebd-9164-476d-aedf-97b817078350" width=24 /> Quick Start

 ### Docker